morganthomas/winning-arguments/winning-arguments.md

 There is some potential overlap between the categories of rules and laws.
 For example, the following statement seems fair: the laws of Newtonian physics are rules describing the motion of physical bodies.
 From that statement it follows that the laws of Newtonian physics are both rules and laws.
 If we accept that there are many (or in fact any) things which we can reasonably call either rules or laws, then it follows that there are no properties which all rules have and all laws lack, or vice versa.

 Is every rule a law?
 Is every law a rule?
 "The laws of chess" and "the rules of the universe" are odd sounding phrases, probably, to most native English speakers.
 "The laws of chess" sounds odd, perhaps, because it suggests that the rules of chess have some quality of inevitability, whereas in fact people regularly play [variants](https://en.wikipedia.org/wiki/Chess960) [of](https://en.wikipedia.org/wiki/Three-dimensional_chess) [chess](https://en.wikipedia.org/wiki/List_of_chess_variants), cheat at chess, misunderstand the rules of chess, etc. "The rules of the universe" sounds odd, perhaps, because there's nothing we ordinarily call a rule that governs something as big and grand as the universe; only things we ordinarily call laws apply at this scale.
-These phrases, "the laws of chess" and "the rules of the universe," are still probably understandable in context, and they need not have the illogical connations we have described for them, but they can refer simply to the rules of chess and the laws of biology, respectively.
+These phrases, "the laws of chess" and "the rules of the universe," are still probably understandable in context, and they need not have the illogical connotations we have described for them, but they can refer simply to the rules of chess and the laws of biology, respectively.

 Our linguistic experiments suggest, firstly, that there is a delicate difference in meaning between "rule" and "law," and secondly, that there is a great deal of similarity in meaning between "rule" and "law."